duesee/abnf/README.md

 ]
 ```

-You can also use the provided example to parse and `Debug`-print any ABNF file.
+You can use the provided example to parse and `Debug`-print any ABNF file:

 ```sh
 cargo run --example=example examples/assets/abnf.abnf